The Complexity of Drawing Graphs on Few Lines and Few Planes: Computational Hardness of the Line Cover Numbers

 \begin{proof} We first treat the 2D case.
-We show hardness by a reduction from \AGR.
-Let $G$ be an instance of this problem.
-If $G$ is an arrangement graph, there must be an integer $\ell$ such that $G$ consists of $\ell(\ell-1)/2$ vertices and $\ell(\ell-2)$ edges, and each of its vertices has degree $d$ where $d \in [2,4]$.
-So, we first check these easy conditions to determine $\ell$ and reject $G$ if one of them fails.
-Let $G'$ be the graph obtained from~$G$ by adding one tail (i.\,e., a degree-1 vertex) to each degree-3 vertex and two tails to each degree-2 vertex.
-So every vertex of~$G'$ has degree~1 or~4.
-Note that, if $G$ is an arrangement graph, then there are exactly $2\ell$ tails in~$G'$ (2 for each line) -- if this is not true we can already safely reject $G$.
-We now pick $k = \ell$, and show that $G$ is an arrangement graph if and only if $\rho^1_2(G') \leq k$.
+We show hardness by reduction from \AGR.
+Let~$G$ be an instance of this problem consisting of more than one vertex; otherwise we accept.
+Here and below, by \emph{acceptance} (resp.\ \emph{rejection}) we mean mapping an instance of \AGR to a fixed yes-instance (resp.\ no-instance) of the decision problem \enquote{$\rho^1_2(G)\le k$?}.
+If~$G$ is an arrangement graph, then there must be an integer $\ell \ge 3$ such that $G$ consists of $\ell(\ell-1)/2$ vertices and $\ell(\ell-2)$ edges, and each of its vertices has degree $2$, $3$, or $4$.
+So, we first check these simple conditions to determine $\ell$ and reject $G$ if one of them fails.
+Let $G'$ be the graph obtained from~$G$ by adding one tail (that is, an edge to a new degree-$1$ vertex) to each degree-$3$ vertex and two tails to each degree-$2$ vertex, see Fig.~\ref{fig:arrangement-graph-modified}.
+Thus, every vertex of~$G'$ has degree~$1$ or~$4$.
+Note that, if $G$ is an arrangement graph, then there are exactly $2\ell$ tails in~$G'$ (two for each line) -- if this is not true we can already safely reject $G$.
+We now pick $k = \ell$, and show that~$G$ is an arrangement graph if and only if $\rho^1_2(G') \leq k$.

-For the first direction, let $G$ be an arrangement graph.
+For one direction, assume that $G$ is an arrangement graph.
 By our choice of~$k$, it is clear that~$G$ corresponds to a line arrangement of~$k$ lines.
-Clearly, all edges of $G$ lie on these $k$ lines and the tails of $G'$ can be added without increasing the number of lines.
+Note that all edges of $G$ lie on these $k$ lines and the tails of $G'$ can be added without increasing the number of lines.
 Hence, $\rho^1_2(G') \leq k$.